Manaslu Base Camp Trek Itinerary

 • Rajesh Thapaliya

-Manaslu Base Camp Trekking is a famous Trekking recognized in the Manaslu Region.
-An "untouched" natural paradise trail in Nepal.
-Located on the border between Nepal and Tibet.
-It was officially opened as an adventure walking trip for tourists in 1992.
+Manaslu Base Camp Trekking is a famous Trek recognized in the Manaslu Region.
+It is an "untouched" natural paradise trail located on the border between Nepal and Tibet.
+The trek was officially opened as an adventure trip for tourists in 1992.
 Few tourists visit the Manaslu Base Camp Trek because it requires special Trekking permits.

 Manaslu Base Camp Treks offer vast, rich culture, tradition, adventure, scenic beauty, and rural civilization.
 The newly opened route surrounds Manaslu Ridge and allows one to explore Nepal's natural and cultural diversity.
-Located in the Gorkha district, some 64 kilometers east of Annapurna.
-The terrain l follows the ancient route of the Budhi Gandaki River.
-Many peaks of over 6,500 meters and a few of over 7,000 meters are visible en route.
-Terrain crosses the way of many scattered villages where you can find different ethnic groups.
+It is located in the Gorkha district, some 64 kilometers east of Annapurna.
+The terrain follows the ancient route of the Budhi Gandaki River.
+Many peaks over 6,500 meters and over 7,000 meters are visible en route.
+The terrain crosses the way of many scattered villages where you can find different ethnic groups.

 Related Trips: